Postgraduate (2 years part-time)

 If you’re committed to a career as a qualified systemic psychotherapist, this postgraduate certificate is your first step.
-Study flexibly over two years, around your work commitments.
+Study flexibly over two years in Huntingdon, around your work commitments.
 Our course is also for any professional who wants to develop skills in working systemically with individuals, couples and families.

 Our course is suitable whatever client groups you work with and will build on your knowledge, beliefs and experiences within your own work context.
 You’ll develop a deep understanding of systemic thinking and practice and how to put this into practice with clients and families, exploring a range of presenting problems and contexts spanning the lifecycle from birth to old age.

-By successfully completing your PG Cert you’ll be able to continue your studies to the completion of your MSc, which will then allow you to register as a family and systemic psychotherapist, on the basis that you fulfil AFT requirements.
+By successfully completing your PG Cert you’ll be able to continue your studies to the completion of your MSc, which will then allow you to register as a family and systemic psychotherapist.
 You’ll also be able to refer to yourself as a systemic practitioner, which will be a significant addition to your professional portfolio.

 Links with industry and professional recognition

-Our course is carried out at a Child and Adolescent Mental Health Unit and we have strong links with the local mental health trust, allowing you to come into contact with a wide range of professionals already working in family psychotherapy.
+Our course is carried out at a Child and Adolescent Mental Health Unit in Huntingdon, Cambridgeshire, and we have strong links with the local mental health trust, allowing you to come into contact with a wide range of professionals already working in family psychotherapy.